seng438-winter-2022/seng438-a2-StayFrostea/Assignment2-ReportTemplate.md

 - Creating the mocks in such a fashion that they could be reused for multiple test cases and test multiple functions without overcomplicating the values.
 - Minimizing test cases while providing adequate code coverage.
 Hard to know when to stop writing test cases.
 - Initially during setup there were some issues and differences between those of us who were using Mac vs. Windows vs. Linux.
 Some required an additional (non-included) jar file in order for even the example test case to run.

+### Errors Found Through Tests
+- Through our range class tests, we noticed that we had to include a specific decimal precision in our assert statements when using decimal ranges.
+Without this precision, the decimal ranges would round to unintended values and the assert would fail.
+- Through our range class tests, we also noticed that the shift() method would not allow ranges to shift below zero, unless the third parameter was set to true.

 ## Theoretical Issues